 IRS Tax Evasion Penalties Can Be Very Serious

 Unfortunately, Tax Evasion Penalties are some of the most serious penalties that the IRS can issue.
-While Civil tax Fraud penalties alone can reach upwards of 75% of the underpayment in tax, criminal tax evasion penalties may result in millions of dollars of the fines and penalties (when all the penalties are calculated) and along with a potential criminal investigation, indictment and prosecution.
+While Civil tax Fraud penalties alone can reach upwards of 75% of the underpayment, criminal tax evasion penalties may result in millions of dollars of the fines and penalties (when all the penalties are calculated) and along with a potential criminal investigation, indictment and prosecution.

 Example: Negligence vs. Intentional Tax Fraud